techmania-team/techmania/README.md

 * File - Build Settings
 * Choose your target platform, then build.

-If the build fails, you can submit an issue, but I do not guarantee support.
+If the build fails or produces a platform-specific bug, you can submit an issue, but I do not guarantee support.